-Rowling didn’t take us in this direction either.
-I’m inclined to think that this is unfortunate because it would have been a better direction than the one she did take.
+Rowling didn’t take us in this direction.
+I’m inclined to think that it might have been a better direction than the one she did take.
 But then, I happily concede that this is only one of a broad spectrum of potential directions that would have been better than the one that Rowling ended up taking us.
 Many of the others are probably every bit as good as this one.
-Some are probably even better.
+Some of them are probably better than this one.

 Evidently so far as Rowling is concerned, this is a question that has no answer.
 Or, at any rate, what she gives us instead of an answer sounds more to me like an excuse.

 My original prediction was, indeed, premature.
 It was also, even post-HBP, obviously wrong.
 Or at least mostly so.
-I had honestly thought that Rowling was playing the “redemption” card.
+Back at that point I had honestly thought that Rowling was playing the “redemption” card.
 Evidently she was doing nothing of the sort.